ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

 We explain the code generation process as below.
 If you don't feel comfortable, please check tricore_llvm.pdf section 4.2 first.
-You can  read “The LLVM Target-Independent Code Generator” from here [#codegen]_ and “LLVM Language Reference Manual” from here [#langref]_ before go ahead, but we think read section
+You can read “The LLVM Target-Independent Code Generator” from here [#codegen]_ and “LLVM Language Reference Manual” from here [#langref]_ before go ahead, but we think the section
 4.2 of tricore_llvm.pdf is enough and suggesting you read the web site documents as above only when you are still not quite understand, even if you have read the articles of this section and